OpenSource4You is a community actively contributing to large-scale open source software projects in Taiwan.

 How to Write an Event-Driven DAG Before AIP-82#

-Before AIP-82, writing event-driven DAGs was possible, but it required a combination of Continuous Scheduling, max_active_runs=1
+Before AIP-82, writing event-driven DAGs was possible, but it required a combination of Continuous Scheduling, max_active_runs=1, and a Sensor.

 This approach involves continuously scheduling a DAG and using a Sensor in the first task to wait for an external event.